ianvcaldas/science-hurricane/readme.md

 ### The science bit

-The program simulates a classic population genetics model describing the trajectory of an allele favoured by natural selection in an infinite diploid population.
+The ballad simulates a classic population genetics model describing the trajectory of an allele favoured by natural selection in a single locus of an infinite diploid population<sup>1</sup>.
 Fitness of the genotypes are parameterized as:

 	w(AA) = 1 + s
 	w(Aa) = 1 + hs